 To help your son develop key mathematical skills, it is beneficial to give him the opportunity to apply these as often as possible in everyday life, for example: giving him the opportunity to buy small items when visiting shops and calculating and counting his change; spotting two and three dimensional shapes in the environment; talking about time, the days of the week and the months of the year and working on his mental arithmetic.

-Your son will be given the opportunity to take part in ‘Show and Tell’ sessions this term.
+Your son will be given the opportunity to take part in ‘Show and Tell’ sessions.
 These sessions develop confidence by encouraging children to stand in front of their peers to introduce an item of personal interest to the class.
 Any items brought in should be directly relevant to something that they have learned about, either at home or at school.
 We appreciate that a favourite toy is very special, but please do not send these in for ‘Show and Tell’.
-An excellent example from last year was a handmade ‘potato clock’ brought in during our Maths topic on Time!
+An excellent example from last year was a handmade pyramid made out of sugar cubes during our topic on Ancient Egypt!
+We really value the boys’ involvement in the creations of their ‘Show and Tells’.

 To keep you updated on your son’s progress, the reporting schedule for this academic year will be as follows: